opencollab/jlatexmath/README.md

 <p>JLaTeXMath is a Java library.
 Its main purpose is to display mathematical formulas written in LaTeX.
 JLaTeXMath is the best Java library to display LaTeX code.</p>
 <p>This library is used by numerous important projects like <a href="http://www.scilab.org/">Scilab</a>, <a href="http://www.geogebra.org/">Geogebra</a>, <a href="http://freeplane.sourceforge.net">Freeplane</a>, <a href="http://www.mathpiper.org/">Mathpiper</a>, <a href="http://db-maths.nuxit.net/CaRMetal/index_en.html">CaRMetal</a>, <a href="http://ultrastudio.org/">Ultrastudio</a>, etc.

 <p> You can now follow the development of <i>JLaTeXMath</i> or ask for questions or requests in using the mailing-list <a href="mailto:jlatexmath@lists.forge.scilab.org">jlatexmath@lists.forge.scilab.org</a>.
-The releases will be announced on it.
+The releases are announced on it.
 </p>
 <p>You can subscribe to this mailing-list by checking <a href="http://lists.scilab.org/mailman/listinfo/jlatexmath">jlatexmath mailing list</a></p>
 <p>The default encoding is UTF-8.</p>